 - Sales and use tax returns can not have been filed before receiving a letter from the CDTFA;

 - The seller only had nexus due to inventory in an Amazon warehouse.

 Key Point: Even if you received a past notice from California last December or after, you still may qualify for this “last opportunity” for compliance with California.

-Your next step is to complete CDTFA‑38‑A (via a paper form) after you register for sales tax permit.
-Sales Tax System is able to help you with this step.
+Your next step is to complete CDTFA‑38‑A (via a paper form) after registering for a sales tax permit.
+Sales Tax System can help you with this step.

-Once your application for CDTFA‑38‑A (Relief for Marketplace Sellers) has been approved by the state, you will file annual returns for the years 2016-2018.
-Also, it will relieve the past penalties; however, you would still have to pay the taxes and interest for years 2016-2018.
+Once the state has approved your application for CDTFA‑38‑A (Relief for Marketplace Sellers), you will file annual returns for the years 2016-2018.
+It will also relieve the past penalties; however, you would still have to pay the taxes and interest for the years 2016-2018.

-A “qualifying retailer” will not be assessed tax by the CDTFA with respect to sales made prior to April 1, 2016, and will be relieved of penalties with respect to sales made for the period April 1, 2016, to March 31, 2019.
+A “qualifying retailer” will not be assessed tax by the CDTFA concerning sales made before April 1, 2016, and will be relieved of penalties concerning sales made for the period April 1, 2016, to March 31, 2019.